 A stroll through time

 Percé’s historical walking tour invites you to take a stroll through time to learn more about the unique history of this village through the centuries.
-An audio guide offers three walks you can take in a landscape of exceptional beauty.
-A well-documented app is available at the App Store to accompany you on your walks.
+Learn more at the Percé Tourist Office!

 During the summer months, a multitude of events turn Percé into a bustling area.
 Visit this popular destination in the maritime regions of Québec!